If you’re wondering what are the best meats for fondue, this article is for you.

 When thinking of fondue, most people imagine a shared meal that includes a pot full of flavorful, melted cheese and small chunks of bread.
 However, fondue is a super-versatile dish.

-Meaning, you can easily replace your dipping bread with veggies or meat of your choice.
+It means you can easily replace your dipping bread with veggies or meat of your choice.
 Or replace your melted cheese with broth or oil.
 You can also experiment with various types of cheese.

 For example, you can mix your ideal cheddar cheese with some other cheeses and enjoy a good dish.
 Let’s get back to the meat.
 Dipping different meats into fondue goes way back to the French vineyards.